drobledoruiz/heho_management/README.md

 # Functions to evaluate the potential benefits of two breeding management strategies for wild populations

-In this repository you find the functions and code to run simulations as presented in Robledo-Ruiz et al. (_submitted_) "A novel framework for evaluating _in-situ_ breeding management strategies in endangered populations".
+In this repository you find the functions and code to run simulations as presented in Robledo-Ruiz et al. (2021) "A novel framework for evaluating _in-situ_ breeding management strategies in endangered populations" _Molecular Ecology Resources_.
 With these functions you can:
 1. Asses the presence and degree of inbreeding avoidance: _sample.random.pairs_ and _find.best.pairs_
 2. Estimate the potential benefits of implementing the two breeding management strategies proposed by Robledo-Ruiz et al. (_submitted_): _select.pairs2split_, _re.pair.lowest.avMSI_ and _translocate.removed_.